Finnish Ministry of Economic Affairs and Employment Employment Service

 If you become unemployed you should immediately start an official job search:

 Entrepreneurs: A self-employed person must completely terminate their business operations to receive earnings-related allowances or other unemployment benefits!
+However if you are unemployed and already receiving benefits, you can undertake self-employment and continue receiving unemployment benefits which will be adjusted in line with any income you receive from self-employment.

 Online banking codes or a personal identity card with a chip are required to access the system.